abhisek2004/Minor-Project-I-Heart-Failure/README.md

 ---

----

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 📊 Current Status

 The project is currently in the development phase, with core features implemented and undergoing testing. 🛠️